EdwinBekaert/console-mikko-test-php/README.md

 * Tests can be run with: ```composer test```
 * list functions of the app: ```php app list```
 * start the payday app: ```php app app:payday```
+* csv will be saved in /out directory